 Urge surfing works best as one tool in a larger recovery toolkit.
 Combine it with:

 - Trigger awareness: Know your patterns so you can see urges coming.
-Read Urges and Triggers: The Complete Guide.
+Read Urges and triggers: the complete guide.

-- Emotional processing: If the urge is driven by loneliness, rejection, or emotional pain, surfing the urge buys you time to address the real need.
+- Emotional processing: If the urge is driven by loneliness, rejection, or emotional pain, surfing the urge buys time to address the real need.